 4. Conclusion

 Type of housing had a significant effect on bodyweight, average daily gain, feed conversion ratio and morphometric measurements.
 BCS of lambs is not affected by housing system during summer.
-The study suggested that sheep farmers of costal region can rear their lambs under elevated housing system with slatted floor which decreases summer stress and improves growth performance of lambs as compared to conventional housing system with moorum floor.
+The study suggested that sheep farmers of coastal region can rear their lambs under elevated housing system with slatted floor which decreases summer stress and improves growth performance of lambs as compared to conventional housing system with moorum floor.

 References